 At EC Developments' new facility, all rooms will be equipped with heating, ventilation, and air conditioning (HVAC) systems to maintain ideal environmental conditions for production.
-Each HVAC system is equipped with HEPA filters, UV light, activated carbon (charcoal filters), a dehumidifier, humidifier, automated temperature controller, and carbon dioxide (CO2) generator.
-Specifically, the 24ANB7 Infinity 17 2-Stage Air Conditioner with Puron refrigerant is one of the industry's energy-efficient systems, with up to 17.0 Seasonal Energy Efficiency Ratio (SEER) and a sound level that can reach as low as 67 decibels (dBA).
+Each HVAC system will be equipped with HEPA filters, UV light, activated carbon (charcoal filters), a dehumidifier, humidifier, automated temperature controller, and carbon dioxide (CO2) generator.
+Specifically, EC Developments will utilize the 24ANB7 Infinity 17 2-Stage or similar brand Air Conditioner with Puron refrigerant is one of the industry's energy-efficient systems, with up to 17.0 Seasonal Energy Efficiency Ratio (SEER) and a sound level that can reach as low as 67 decibels (dBA).